sorin-ionescu/prezto/README.md

 ### Mac OS X

-If you have administrator privileges, you must fix an Apple miss configuration in Mac OS X 10.7 Lion by renaming `/etc/zshenv` to `/etc/zprofile`, or Zsh will have the wrong `PATH` when executed non-interactively by scripts.
+If you have administrator privileges, you must fix an Apple misconfiguration in Mac OS X 10.7 Lion by renaming `/etc/zshenv` to `/etc/zprofile`, or Zsh will have the wrong `PATH` when executed non-interactively by scripts.